 For example, suppose that, eight years after her lawful admission to the country, Mia Palabra is convicted of possession of more than 30 grams of marijuana for personal use, a misdemeanor.
 Mia is subject to deportation even though the crime is a misdemeanor, because it qualifies as a drug offense.

-For more detailed information regarding the immigration effects of criminal charges, see Crimes and U.S. Immigration.
+For more detailed information regarding the immigration effects of criminal charges, call us today for free consultation.
 Noncitizens who have had an encounter with the criminal justice system should also consult an attorney experienced in immigration matters.